 This article is in reference to a medical malpractice birth injury case we recently handled.
-The result was a greater-than-$10-million-dollar-partial-settlement after approximately three years of litigation with intensely disputed issues of liability and damages between the parties and the birth injury lawyers.
+The result was a $12,250,000 settlement after approximately three years of litigation with intensely disputed issues of liability and damages between the parties and the birth injury lawyers.
 Names, places, dates, and exact settlement figures will not be mentioned as it is our intent to protect all of the parties’ confidentiality.

 A female infant was born at an Illinois Hospital via cesarean section.
 At birth, she had no heart rate, was not breathing and blue in color.
 She was admitted to the Neonatal Intensive Care Unit (NICU) and was diagnosed with hypoxic ischemic encephalopathy – brain damage resulting from lack of oxygen, which occurred before delivery and continued until several minutes after birth.
 As a result of this anoxic brain damage, she has been diagnosed with cerebral palsy; she cannot walk; she cannot talk; she cannot perform any activities of daily living on her own; she requires intermittent suctioning of oropharyngeal secretions during the day; and she requires and will require round the clock care on a permanent basis.

 The standard of care issues in this medical malpractice case involving a birth injury center on a negligent delay in delivering the child and once delivered, a negligent delay in starting chest compressions on the child.